 Thanks for Admitting It Is All About Money

-Dr. Stuart Weinstein, clearly a doctor with outstanding credentials as a physician, and otherwise pretty cool sounding guy, said this in his prepared statement on behalf of a “Doctors Want to Make More Money” group to the House subcommittee looking at malpractice:
+Dr. Stuart Weinstein, a doctor with outstanding credentials as a physician and otherwise cool sounding guy, said this in his prepared statement on behalf of a “Doctors Want to Make More Money” group to the House subcommittee looking at malpractice:

 In 2009, the Institute for Legal Reform released a report showing that television ads for medical liability lawsuits increased by 1,400 percent in four years as spending on these ads reached an all-time high of $62 million — up from just $3.8 million in 2004

 Really?
 You are speaking to Congress.
 This is a big deal, and making every word count.
 Yet you take the time to pass this along to Congress?
 How much money is spent on legal advertising is important to this conversation?
 A question of at least equal importance is: how much has Dr. Weinstein made over the last 5 years?
 I’ll bet you the answer is in the millions.

 How Many Frivolous Lawsuits Are There?